The Unforgettable Fire: Track listing

-Track listingNotesIn 1995, Mobile Fidelity Sound Lab remastered the album and released it as a special gold CD.
+NotesIn 1995, Mobile Fidelity Sound Lab remastered the album and released it as a special gold CD.
 This edition has slightly different running times, most notably an extended 2:39 version of the instrumental "4th of July".

 In 1985, the band also released the supplementary Wide Awake in America EP, which offers live performances of "Bad" and "A Sort of Homecoming" along with two B-sides (previously unavailable in North America).